ps-cristopher/covid19-mexico/README.md

 # covid19-mexico

-> A PWA to show the covid 19 state in Mexico.
+> A progressive web application to know the last numbers of covid19 cases in Mexico.

 ## Build Setup